-- 6.16 When voting on pronouncements as described in paragraphs 6.18 and 6.19 below, each member, including the Chair, has one vote which can be exercised only by the appointed member. - 6.17 Members shall vote according to their own beliefs, experience and judgment, and in the public interest not according to the views of any firm, organisation or constituency with which they are associated. - 6.18 For the AASB only The affirmative vote of at least two-thirds of all AASB members (not just members present) is required to issue a Standard, Interpretation, or other mandatory pronouncements.
-Further details regarding pronouncements of the AASB can be found in the AASB Due Process Framework for Setting Standards. - 6.19 For the AUASB only The affirmative vote of at least two-thirds of all AUASB members (not just members present) is required to issue an Exposure Draft, Standard or Guidance Statement.
-Further details regarding pronouncements of the AUASB can be found in the [AUASB Due Process and Working Procedures Document]. - 6.20 All other decisions relating to the issuing of other Board pronouncements require a simple majority of those in attendance at the meeting, or of the members when voting out of session.
-The Boards may delegate decisions that require a simple majority vote to the Chairs. - 6.21 A member not attending a meeting cannot vote on a matter voted on at that meeting. - 6.22 Voting for the approval of pronouncements may be through out-of-session voting, by providing ballot papers to all Board members.
-Members must be advised of the results of such out-of-session voting no later than the next Board meeting. - 6.23 All votes taken in meetings shall be documented in the minutes.
+- 6.16 When voting on pronouncements as described in paragraphs 6.15 and 6.16 below, each member, including the Chair, has one vote which can be exercised only by the appointed member. - 6.17 Members shall vote according to their own beliefs, experience and judgment, and in the public interest not according to the views of any firm, organisation or constituency with which they are associated. - 6.15 For the AASB only The affirmative vote of at least two-thirds of all AASB members (not just members present) is required to issue a Standard, Interpretation, or other mandatory pronouncements.
+Further details regarding pronouncements of the AASB can be found in the [AASB Due Process and Working Procedures Document]. - 6.16 For the AUASB only The affirmative vote of at least two-thirds of all AUASB members (not just members present) is required to issue an Exposure Draft, Standard or Guidance Statement.
+Further details regarding pronouncements of the AUASB can be found in the [AUASB Due Process and Working Procedures Document]. - 6.17 All other decisions relating to the issuing of other Board pronouncements require a simple majority of those in attendance at the meeting, or of the members when voting out of session.
+The Boards may delegate decisions that require a simple majority vote to the Chairs. - 6.18 A member not attending a meeting cannot vote on a matter voted on at that meeting. - 6.19 Voting for the approval of pronouncements may be through out of session voting, by providing ballot papers to all Board members.
+Members must be advised of the results of such out of session voting no later than the next Board meeting. - 6.20 All votes taken in meetings shall be documented in the minutes.
 The minutes shall constitute proper evidence of the decisions of the relevant Board.